-- 1. Apparently healthy cat(s) have been found to be shedding FPV this usually occurs when faecal samples were tested for FPV without clinical suspicion of FPV disease positive FPV faecal results should also be considered in light of the vaccination history, when using modified live FPV vaccines - 2.
-There is a confirmed single case of parvovirus that has been confirmed by post-mortem results or positive faecal PCR in a cat showing specific signs of FPV, where the positive PCR result is unlikely to be due to recent vaccination with a modified live vaccine.
+- 1. Apparently healthy cat(s) have been found to be shedding FPV this usually occurs when faecal samples were tested for FPV without clinical suspicion of FPV disease - 2.
+There is a confirmed single case of parvovirus that has been confirmed by post-mortem results or positive faecal PCR in a cat showing specific signs of FPV.
 There may also be cats (healthy in-contacts) that have been in contact with a cat that did become ill - 3.
 There is evidence of horizontal transmission of disease due to FPV within the facility or there are multiple affected pens of cats that have come into CP care from the same source.
 This is defined as an outbreak situation